If you would like to get in touch with any of our lab alumni, please reach out to Dr. Herr.

 Evelyn Meier received her BA from the University of North Carolina at Chapel Hill in 2008.
 She completed her MA in Psychology at American in 2013 before joining the Clinical Psychology PhD program in 2014.
 Her master's thesis explored adolescent girls' body image dissatisfaction in correlation with photo-related activity on Facebook.
 Current research interests include emotion recognition, empathic accuracy, dialectical behavior therapy, and interpersonal processes in emotion regulation and well-being within the context of couples and individuals with Borderline Personality Disorder.
 Evelyn completed her internship year at the University of Rochester Medical Center.

 Evelyn currently holds a postdoctoral fellowship at Cognitive Behavioral Consultants in Westchester/Manhattan where she is receiving advanced training in DBT and CBT with a specialization in intensive DBT for young adults and trauma.
 She is part of CBC’s expanding research program, working on projects examining mechanisms of change in intensive DBT as well as implementation research evaluating the effectiveness of integrating DBT in schools.

 Erika Fenstermacher received her Bachelor of Arts in psychology with a minor in sociology (disability services) and a certificate in gerontology from the Indiana University of Pennsylvania in 2017.
 While completing her undergraduate degree, she conducted an honors thesis which explored how destination memory deficits in an older adult population can be lessened through the use of various imagery strategies.
 She has previously worked for the U.S. Department of Veterans Affairs on The Comparative Health Assessment Interview (CHAI) research study.
 This congressionally-mandated project examined the effects of military service on the physical and mental health, and well-being of post-9/11 Veterans.
 Her role involved conducting a battery of neurocognitive assessments with veterans in the DMV area.
-Erika's current research interests include aging, terror management theory, depression, coping with dementia, prosocial behavior, and caregiver burden.
+Her current research interests include aging, terror management theory, depression, coping with dementia, prosocial behavior, and caregiver burden.
 Erika is currently a clinical psychology PhD student at West Virginia University.